ENGR 101 | University of Michigan

 5. Time series of buoy measured wave heights

-2. Plot the average wave height (from the global measurements for the buoy’s lat-lon) across all time
+2. Plot the average wave height (from the global measurements for the buoy’s lat-lon) vs. time using the time data from the buoy’s measurements

 3. Show the grid